-Action Start Date End Date Develop and adopt programs of study that provide a coordinated non-duplicative sequence of secondary and postsecondary academic and career and technical education courses designed to help students transition seamlessly from high school to a public community or technical college.
-FY 2016 FY 2019 Expand and support program of study initiatives and adoption rate of a common group of Workforce Education Course Manual courses per discipline.
-FY 2017 FY 2017 Align secondary and postsecondary programs of study systems by working with the Texas Education Agency.
-FY 2018 FY 2019 Facilitate consistent credit transfer from secondary to postsecondary based on programs of study by working with the Texas Education Agency to develop and adopt relevant policies, procedures, and rules.
-Ongoing FY 2019
+Action Coordinate with the Texas Education Agency (TEA) to provide institutions access to a coordinated non-duplicative sequence of secondary and postsecondary academic and career and technical education courses to help students transition seamlessly from high school to a public community or technical college.
+Start Date FY 2020 End Date FY 2023 Expand and support adoption of a common group of Workforce Education Course Manual courses per discipline.
+FY 2020 FY 2023 Coordinate with TEA to ensure alignment of secondary and postsecondary programs of study.
+FY 2020 FY 2023 Facilitate consistent credit transfer from secondary to postsecondary by working with TEA to develop and adopt policies, procedures, and rules.
+FY 2020 FY 2023